nonomal/GenBooks/README-EN.md

       说明：

-      1. title 为你要生成的书籍名称，feeds为你要订阅的rss信息
+      1. title is you book's name，feeds contains rss info which you wanna subscript
-      2. feeds内信息说明，name为rss名称，url为rss链接，savimg为是否保存图片，imgquality为图片质量（0-100的数值），css为你要自定义的css
+      2. Information description in feeds, name is rss's name, url is rss's adress，savimg is whether save img(true or false), imgquality is the quality of the img you want you save, css is your custom rss for this rss
-      3. emailinfo，webdav，telegram，boox，以及github是相应的文件发送方式，enable设置为true即可打开该发送方式，fasle即为关闭
+      3. emailinfo, webdav, telegram, boox, and github is the way to send file, you can enable the by setting the value of enable to true, disable by false
-      4. boox的token可在f12开发者模式中，通过查看cookie抓取
+      4. you can get the boox token by f12

-   2. GITHUBEMAIL 内容为你的github账户的邮箱
+   2. GITHUBEMAIL , content is your github email

-   3. GITHUBUSER 内容为你的github的用户名
+   3. GITHUBUSER , content is your github username

-4. 在./github/workflow里面修改想推送的时间和频率
+4. edit ./github/workflow, revise schedule time

-   参考crontab
+   ref crontab

-5. 打开github action，点击star进行测试
+5. enable github action, and do a test by clicking star

-   ## CSS示例
+   ## Example for Css

-   知乎
+   Zhihu

    `img.avatar{display:none;}`